 3. Alternatively, you can transfer the hard drive to a different external enclosure, if you're not comfortable with opening up your computer.
 External enclosures are available relatively inexpensively online — just make sure you get one that matches your drive's physical size (2.5 or 3.5 inches.)

 Now you know how to fix an external hard drive not showing up, you may want to check out our guide on cloud storage vs external hard disk drive to see if ditching your drive may be the better option.
-And to get even more out of Windows, take a look at this hidden Windows 11 feature that could massively boost your productivity, as well as how to enable God Mode in Windows 11 or 10, how to clone a hard drive on Windows and how to change the Windows 11 Start menu back to Windows 10.
+And to get even more out of Windows, learn how to enable God Mode in Windows 11 or 10, how to clone a hard drive on Windows and how to change the Windows 11 Start menu back to Windows 10.
+Sick of Teams?
+We'll show you how to stop Microsoft Teams from opening on startup.